 To decide what questions you’re going to ask, consider the data points you would need to effectively segment and then build your questions around those.

 From there, based on their quiz responses, it would tally up the points for the products that are most appropriate based on their responses and I believe it’s the best practice to ask for a lead, such as an email and/or phone number towards the end of the quiz.

-The reason to ask for the lead towards the end is because they’ve made micro-commitments and are more likely to offer their information right before they get to the recommendation.
+The reason to ask for the lead towards the end of the quiz is because they’ve made micro-commitments and are more likely to offer their information right before they get to the recommendation.